 Season 24 Episode 1a

 There are two major topics within this episode, and I truly applauded both.
-One is of course, to be original and true to yourself.
-All of George's friend's encourage him to create a peice of art that is similar to peices that are already popular.
-George at first tries to appease everyone, but he learns through the episode (with some help from his friends Mr. Frensky and Guest Star Kevin Blythe Sampson) to find his own style, and be himself when creating Artwork.
-Another thing that I really applauded was the choice of guest star in this episode.
+One is, of course, to be original and true to yourself.
+All of George's friends encourage him to create a piece of art that is similar to those which are already popular.
+George at first tries to appease everyone, but he learns through the episode (with some help from his friends Mr. Frensky and Guest Star Kevin Blythe Sampson) to find his own style and be himself when creating Artwork.
+Another thing that I applauded was the choice of guest star in this episode.
 The Arthur team could've chosen any popular and mainstream artist to play the part, but Kevin Sampson meshes extremely well with George.
-Looking through Mr. Sampson's wikipedia page, he truly has done a lot behind the scenes honoring his community, friends, and family.
+Looking through Mr. Sampson's Wikipedia page, he truly has done a lot behind the scenes honoring his community, friends, and family.
 This is exactly the kind of thing that George would do, as he would not look to be a superstar artist, but do little things to help out many people.

 The second topic that is touched upon is upcycling art out of old materials.
 This is touched upon by the dynamic duo of Kevin Sampson and Mr. Frensky showing him "found object art."
 It is also then touched upon when Muffy gives George gift certificates to purchase new art supplies at the store.
-Just as George goes to puchase the new material, he draws George away from puchasing art suplies which will eventually turn into waste, and further ecourages him towards upcycling old materials.
+Just as George goes to purchase the new material, he draws George away from purchasing art supplies which will eventually turn into waste, and further encourages him towards upcycling old materials.
 This then leads to my favorite scene of the episode, when Kevin Sampson teaches George to use his imagination and turn into a little bird to fly around his artwork.
-Fabulous little touch, and is totally believeable because George has a very big imagination, and is similar to the dream sequences seen in "The Boy With His Head in the Clouds" from Season 6.
+A fabulous little touch, and is totally believable because George has a very big imagination, and is similar to the dream sequences seen in "The Boy With His Head in the Clouds" from Season 6.
 In the end, George has found his style, and it is a complete success, which is a wonderful ending to the episode.

 By: Nicholas DeMarco